Optimal Investment, Consumption, and Insurance with Durable Goods under Stochastic Depreciation Risk: The model

-We assume as in \citet{damgaard2003} that the unit price of a durable good $P(t)$ follows a geometric Brownian motion satisfying the SDE \beql{psde} dP(t)=P(t)\Prt{\mu_{P}dt+\sigma_{P_1}dW_1(t)+\sigma_{P2}dW_2(t)}, \quad t\geq0, \eeq where $\mu_{P}>0, \sigma_{P_1}>0$ and $\sigma_{P2}\geq0$ are constant scalars. {We note that the unit price of the durable good is partly correlated with the price of the financial risky asset when $\sigma_{P2}\geq0$.
-We also assume that the stock of the durable consumption good depreciates at a certain rate $\delta$ over time.
-We also assume that the durable consumption goods can be damaged by an insurable event, such as natural disasters, represented by a Poisson process $N_2(t).$ We assume a constant fraction $\ell$ of the durable consumption good is lost or damaged when the insured event occurs.
-This means that at any given time $t$ the number of units of the durable consumption good $K(t)$ held evolves according to the following SDE \beql{ksde} dK(t)=K(t_-)\Prt{-\delta dt-\ell dN_2(t)},\quad t\geq0, \eeq where we impose the condition $K(t)\ge0$ due to the assumption that the economic agent cannot take a short position on the durable consumption good. }
+As in \citet{damgaard2003}, we assume that the stock of durable consumption goods depreciates at a constant rate $\delta^\dagger > 0$ over time.
+We further suppose that the durable consumption goods can be damaged by an insurable event, such as natural disasters, represented by the Poisson process $N_{2}$.
+We assume that a constant fraction $\ell \in (0,1)$ of the durable good is lost or damaged when an insured event occurs.
+This means that $K(t)$, the number of units of durable goods held by the agent at time $t$, changes due to natural causes and follows the SDE: